zoltanctoth/bigdata-training/assignment.md

 who come with an *outlook.com* email address.
 Is this right?
 What can you see in the data?
 Use Spark on AWS.
 4. Ah, also, someone said that this is especially true if we only check the users that come from the Netherlands.
 Unfortunately can only get the country code from the payment records from web.log, but that might be enough to prove or refute this hypothesis.
 What do you see in the data?
 6. Show the results on the screen.
 Download the notebook (File -> Download as) in *HTML* fromat and upload it into your bucket with the name `spark-advanced-notebook.html`.
  You will need a few commands here which we have not covered.
-[The Spark programming guide manual](http://spark.apache.org/docs/latest/programming-guide.html#working-with-key-value-pairs) will help, especially the part with *Working with pairs*.
+[The Spark programming guide manual](http://spark.apache.org/docs/latest/programming-guide.html#working-with-key-value-pairs) will help, especially the part with *Working with key value pairs*.

+*Pro tip: You can avoid the key value pairs RDD part if you use dataframes and spark SQL as early as possible*

 Finishing up
 ----------